AdaptableTools/openfin-demo/README.md

 ## Overview

-This demo application illustrates how [Adaptable](https://adaptabletools.com) and [OpenFin](https://openfin.co/) combine neatly together to provide powerful, cutting-edge, feature-rich applications.
+This demo application illustrates how [Adaptable](https://adaptabletools.com) and [OpenFin](https://openfin.co/) combine neatly together to offer powerful, cutting-edge, functionality that can be used to create feature-rich financial applications.

 It uses **dummy data** to mimic the types of screens, workflows and advanced use-cases typically found in Financial Services systems.

-> The demo application is not designed to be used 'off the shelf' but as an example of the functionality contained in AdapTable and OpenFin, and how they can work together to produce cutting edge excel-managemennt, notification and other benefits.
+> The demo application is not designed to be used 'off the shelf' but as an example of the functionality offered by AdapTable and OpenFin, and how they can be used in tandem to produce cutting-edge applications with advanced features like live 2-way excel exports, notifications, cross-widget communicatino and many other benefits.

-The demo took less than a day to develop and uses a small subset of the many, exceptional features found in both AdapTable and OpenFin.
+The demo took less than a day to develop and uses just a small subset of the many, exceptional features found in both AdapTable and OpenFin.

 ## How it Works

-The demo - built using AdapTable's [OpenFin Plugin](https://docs.adaptabletools.com/docs/plugins/openfin/openfin-plugin) - displays a pseudo Front Office set-up with 3 views: Trade, Price & Positions.
+The demo - built using AdapTable's [OpenFin Plugin](https://docs.adaptabletools.com/docs/plugins/openfin/openfin-plugin) - displays a pseudo Front Office set-up with 3 views: *Trade*, *Price* & *Positions*.

-Each blotter is an OpenFin application which shows 'ticking' data, and each updates based on ticking data upates and data changes made in the other screens.
+Each blotter is an OpenFin application which shows 'ticking' data, and each updates in real time as a result of external ticking data updates and data changes made in the other screens.

 The demo also includes 2 Audit windows - Trade and Price - which show all the grid-related activity in the respective blotters.